abrowley/Sense/README.md

 It is intended to be used for internet of things applications.

-It is written in golang and uses mongodb
+It is written in golang and uses mongodb.